kwalczak80/Arduino-Quiz/README.md

   <li><strong>Verdict</strong></li>
   <p>If the user wishes to improve their score, they have the option to try again.</p>
 </ul>
-<h3>As a user, I would like to visit the official Arduino website where I can information regarding questions asked in the quiz.</h3>
+<h3>As a user, I would like to visit the official Arduino website where I can find information regarding the questions asked in the quiz.</h3>
 <ul>
   <li><strong>Plan</strong></li>
   <p>If the user wants further information about the Arduino microcontroller, they should be able to go to the official Arduino website.</p>